Red Wine Braised Short Ribs

 If you’re avoiding alcohol or don’t have any on hand, you can substitute it with more beef broth.

 In my opinion, yes!
 The key with braised short ribs is to brown them on all sides so they’re golden before you simmer.
-This adds so much flavor to the meat and sauce, and helps keeps the ribs juicy and tender on the inside as they slow cook in your pot or Dutch oven.
+This adds so much flavor to the meat and sauce, and helps keeps the ribs juicy and tender on the inside as they slowly cook in your pot or Dutch oven.

 If you don’t have a large enough pot, you can use a slow cooker for braising.
 First, sear the short ribs in a large skillet and then transfer them to the slow cooker.
 Follow the rest of the recipe (in your skillet or small pot) up until you reduce the red wine.
 Once it’s reduced, transfer everything into the slow cooker and let it cook for 6 to 8 hours.

-Ways To Serve Short Ribs
+How To Serve Short Ribs

 - To store: Add the ribs and some of the braising liquid into an airtight container and store in the fridge for up to 4 days.